pedroheyerdahl/kellogg/README.md

-# Kellogg Garden's Freight Geospatial Data Analysis in GCP
+# Kellogg Garden's Freights Geospatial Data Analysis in GCP
 Uncovering hidden patterns, improving predictive analysis and creating a competitive edge through location intelligence.
 From raw data to an interactive dashboard: how to load, clean, analyze and visualize a historical freight dataset